vcz-fr/Meetup-Notes/meetups/gdg-bdx/2019-01-31_UX-saved-DevOps.md

 ### Path Three: Six Thinking Hats

 UX is also about extracting needs and developing user engagement.
 Sometimes, when the situation is too complex, it is preferable to take it apart and analyze it thoroughly, under multiple angles.
 There is an exercise for that called the "Six Thinking Hats".
-It requires a complex problematic, an open team and from sixty to ninety minutes.
+It requires an ambitious objective, an open team and from sixty to ninety minutes.

 The six hats each have their own color and meaning:
 - White: Neutrality, facts, statistics and **no** feelings;